ImperialCollegeLondon/dcw-splittingintowords/README.md

 Perl, 165 lines of C.  Either way, it seems roughly 2 lines of C per line of Perl (still excluding the set module).

+You can run findlongest as follows:

+./findlongest ../my-dict-words "mostEnglishsentencesdon'tconvenientlyuppercasethefirstletterofeveryword"

-Fifth, I translated the "with backtracking" version findwords2 into C, as findwords2 performs rather better (as I described above).
-The result is: c-version/backtrack.c; this should behave exactly the same as findwords2.
+Fifth, I translated the "with backtracking" version findwords2 into C.
+The result is c-version/backtrack.c, which behaves exactly the same as findwords2 does, i.e. where findwords1/findlongest finds a solution, findwords2/backtrack will find the same solution, but where findwords1/findlongest fails to find a solution, as in the "Iamericall" example, findwords2/backtrack is much more likely to find a solution.

 This time, 154 lines of Perl translates into 264 lines of C - a much better ratio.
 I have implemented backtrack.c in a far more "C like" fashion, for example extracting words in place rather than copying them around all the time as the Perl version does, and building an array of word lengths rather than an array of words.

+You can run backtrack as follows:

+./backtrack ../my-dict-words "mostEnglishsentencesdon'tconvenientlyuppercasethefirstletterofeveryword"

 	dcw, May 2017